bao-project/bao-docs/source/platform/platform.rst

 --------------------------------------

-To provide spatial isolation (memory) among the diferent software components, Bao partitioner and VMMs can leverage multiple ...
+To provide spatial isolation (memory) among the diferent software components, Bao partitioner and VMMs can leverage multiple hardware primitives.

 #. **Virtualization extensions**.
 Hardware virtualization support.
 At the CPU
    level, includes an additional privilege mode and set of registers.
 For